Philippe d'Auvergne: Prisoner of war

 After returning to England, d'Auvergne was assigned to HMS Arethusa as First Lieutenant.
-On 18 March 1779 Arethusa fought the French vessel Aigrette for two hours off Ushant, but during the engagement a larger French line of battle ship was spotted and Arethusa broke off.
+On 18 March 1779 Arethusa fought the French vessel Aigrette for two hours off Ushant, but during the engagement a larger French line-of-battle ship was spotted and Arethusa broke off.
 In the dim light she struck a rock off the coast of Molène.
 Of the 200 crew, thirteen escaped, apparently never to be seen again, and the remainder were taken prisoner, and interned in Carhaix, Brittany.

 Duke of Bouillon

 Godefroy Charles Henri de la Tour d'Auvergne, the Duke of Bouillon was looking for someone to adopt as the Duke's only surviving son, Jacques Leopold, was seriously disabled and unable to father an heir to the throne.
 One choice for an heir was a Breton soldier, Théophile Malo Corret, who claimed descent of an illegitimate half brother to Henri de la Tour d'Auvergne, the Marshal of France.
 Theophile was from Carhaix and mentioned that a Philippe d'Auvergne was being held prisoner.
 This chance comment intrigued the Duke, parole was secured and Philippe d'Auvergne travelled in February 1780 to the Château de Navarre in Évreux, Normandy to meet the Duke.
 He was provided with clothes suitable for a Royal Court and in fluent French told the Duke of his adventures to date.

 Returned to prison, Philippe d'Auvergne was quickly exchanged and returned to England.
-The Duke had liked him and hired genealogists to link the Jersey Auvergne's with the French principality.
+The Duke had liked him and hired genealogists to link the Jersey Dauvergnes with the French principality.